strikerlg/Tournament-Manager/README.md

     * Add factories for the Game model. -> DONE
     * Add factories for the Tournament model. -> DONE
     * Add factories for the Match model. -> DONE
-    * Add factories for the Rankings model.
+    * Add factories for the Rankings model. -> DONE
 * Write integration tests for the repositories. -> DOING ...
     * Add tests for the users repository. -> DONE
     * Add tests for the players repository. -> DONE